Bilal10x/Demo-class/README.md

 # Demo-class
-This is  practice is Git and Github.
+This is  practice is Git and Githubs.